etherlinkcom/docs/docs/building-on-etherlink/bridging-xtz.md

 1. Etherlink Smart Rollup nodes receive the deposit transaction from the Smart Rollup inbox.
 1. The Smart Rollup nodes put the deposit transaction in the delayed inbox.
 1. The sequencer requests the state of Etherlink from a Smart Rollup node and receives the delayed inbox.
-1. The sequencer creates a corresponding transaction on Etherlink to transfer tez from the [zero address](https://explorer.etherlink.com/address/0x0000000000000000000000000000000000000000) to the user's address.
+1. The sequencer creates a corresponding transaction on Etherlink to transfer XTZ from the [zero address](https://explorer.etherlink.com/address/0x0000000000000000000000000000000000000000) to the user's address.
 1. The sequencer adds this transaction to a blueprint as in the usual transaction lifecycle described in [Architecture](../network/architecture).

 This diagram is an overview of the deposit process: